 Hi.
 Thanks for dropping by.
 Name's Geoffrey and I've gone by the nickname of SIXSTRINGcpa for a couple decades.
 I write fiction and non-fiction.
 Usually under pseudonyms, although not always.
 Sometimes I write under my real name, as I do when penning the Rock-n-Roll Reads short stories.
 So, let me get to the point, pronto-like.
 This is a pitch page.
 Nothing pushy, mind you.
 Simply an invitation for you to become a patron, to learn a bit more in the hopes you might consider supporting my creative endeavours by committing to make a modest recurring monthly payment.

 I thought of many ways to entice you, website visitor and reader.
-I considered various additional bits of sparkling marketing copy to include here on this webpage.
-Ultimately, I decided to include the Prologue from a collection of short stories I wrote, titled STORIES OF CRISS.
-It captures the essence of what I do and conveys my sentiments as invitation for your support.
+I considered bits of sparkling marketing copy to include here on this webpage.
+Ultimately, I decided to include the PROLOGUE from a collection of short stories I wrote, titled STORIES OF CRISS.
+It captures the essential spirit of what I do and serves to convey the sentiment in my invitation for your support.

 Prologue from STORIES OF CRISS by Geoffrey Allison | SIXSTRINGcpa.
 Copyright.
 2016.
 All Rights Reserved.